refraction-networking/conjure/docker/README.md

 ```

 The `pfring_ver` option allows you to control the version of pfring used in the build.
 The pfring
 version inside the container <ins>**MUST**</ins> match the pfring version of the host.
-If left
+If left empty
-empty the latest version of pfring is installed from package.
+the latest version of pfring is installed from package.
+This can also be set in the environment
+variable `PFRING_VER` (in `conjure.conf`), though make file arguments take precedence.
+The
+environment variable is used for automatic builds.

 ```sh
 make target=zbalance pfring_ver="tags/7.8.0" container